Intrum uudistuu

 • Information about third parties related to the debt collection case, such as the names and contact information of authorized persons, trustees or other contact persons.

-• In addition we can process e.g. late payment and credit history information as well as information on debt, income, wealth, credit, payment history and credit rating
+• In addition, we can process e.g. late payment and credit history information as well as information on debt, income, wealth, credit, payment history and credit rating.

 Do we process any sensitive personal data?

-Unless otherwise agreed with you or unless it is necessary for the establishment, exercise or defense of legal claims, we will not process special categories of personal data i.e. so-called sensitive personal data, such as: race or ethnic background, political, religious or ideological beliefs, trade union memberships, health, sexual orientation or sex life.
+Unless otherwise agreed with you or unless it is necessary for the establishment, exercise or defence of legal claims, we will not process special categories of personal data i.e. so-called sensitive personal data, such as: race or ethnic background, political, religious or ideological beliefs, trade union memberships, health, sexual orientation or sex life.

 We use this information to help you.
 Data is stored as long as it is necessary for this purpose or until data processing is necessary to present or defend in legal claims.